bobbingwide/SB/readme.txt

 [FSE Program Testing Call #3: Create a fun & custom 404 page](https://make.wordpress.org/test/2021/03/09/fse-program-testing-call-3-create-a-fun-custom-404-page/)

-In some respects, even though it should consist of fewer templates and templates parts, SB will be harder to achieve since there is some PHP logic for the home page which I imagine will be more than tricky to implement.
+In some respects, even though it should consist of fewer templates and templates parts, SB will be harder to achieve than other FSE themes since there is some PHP logic for the home page which I imagine will be more than tricky to implement.
 I believe I will need to find a method to override server side logic for the query loop blocks.

 Now I think about it, I reckon I can implement a solution.